-5.2.3 In 2023, Statkraft established a strategic partnership with the University of Strathclyde, aimed at developing future talent within Scotland's renewables sector.
-This collaboration seeks to encourage innovation and develop the skills four separate forms this collaboration will take:

-The partnership supports the university's existing STAR Scholarship programme for students, offering annual scholarships to two undergraduate students for the duration of their studies.
+- 5.2.3 In 2023, Statkraft established a strategic partnership with the University of Strathclyde, aimed at developing future talent within Scotland's renewables sector.
+This collaboration seeks to encourage innovation and develop the skills necessary for Scotland to deliver on legislated net zero targets.
+To date, this collaboration includes the following: - The partnership supports the university's existing STAR Scholarship programme for students, offering annual scholarships to two undergraduate students for the duration of their studies.
 The programme provides students from backgrounds considered less likely to go to university, with £1,500 per annum to support their studies.
-Statkraft invites the students to visit the Glasgow office to meet collegues and investigate renewables as an sector for future employment.
+Statkraft invites the students to visit the Glasgow office to meet colleagues and investigate renewables as a sector for future employment.

-- Statkraft supports the Young Strathclyder programme activites to widen access to higher education.
-This includes funding to IT equipment allowing pupils to investigate their future study & career options across all Scottish college and university courses along with other further education options such as apprenticeships. - Statkraft maintains a discretionary fund for the support/sponsorship of student projects, academic conferences etc, based on agreed qualifying criteria. - Statkraft and the University of Strathclyde are exploring routes to wider collaboration including joint research projects.
+- Statkraft supports the Young Strathclyder programme activities to widen access to higher education.
+This includes funding for IT equipment allowing pupils to investigate their future study & career options across all Scottish college and university courses along with other further education options such as apprenticeships. - Statkraft maintains a discretionary fund for the support/ sponsorship of student projects, academic conferences etc, based on agreed qualifying criteria. - Statkraft and the University of Strathclyde are exploring routes to wider collaboration including joint research projects.